tsmt09/mqttpal/README.md

 I think, that Rust is giving the perfect opportunity to reach this goal due to the very detailed workspace structure, available libraries and code exporting possibilites (C lib, WASM, Python etc.).

-Also, it's just a fun project for me to get deeper insight into Cargo Workspaces, TUI, Tauri and Web Backends such as Rocket or Warp.
+Also, it's just a fun project for me to get deeper insight into Cargo Workspaces, Tauri and Web Backends such as Rocket or Warp.